MaryVPie/team-profile-generator/README.md

 ## What's included

-- index.html:
-    - optimized for the accessibility needs

-- styles.css
-  - optimized styles
-  - comments about how they are styling respective elements groups

-- script.js:
-  - working with objects
-  - optimized code using functions

-- Technologies/Frameworks/Resources:
+- Technologies/Frameworks/Resources/packages:
-  - JQuery
+  - Jest
-  - server-side APIs
+  - Inquirer
-  - materializecss
+  - Bootstrap
   - google fonts

 ## Links to Review

-* The walkthrough video that demonstrates the functionality of the application and passing tests:
+* The walkthrough video that demonstrates the functionality of the application and passing tests: https://drive.google.com/file/d/1kROGcpkTMS7xp3Q6hc3ZgCoWHihqWNMs/view

 * The URL of the GitHub repository: https://github.com/MaryVPie/team-profile-generator

-* The sample HTML file generated using your application:
+* The sample HTML file generated using the application:

 ## From developer